PS-Wizard/School/HPC/Week4/workshop.md

 ---

-## Convert the program in (2) so that each thread returns the number of prime numbers that it has found using pthread_exit() and for main program to print out the number of prime number that each thread has found.
+### **Convert the program in (2) so that each thread returns the number of prime numbers that it has found using pthread_exit() and for main program to print out the number of prime number that each thread has found.**
+We:

+- Same setup as (2), but now each thread keeps a count of the prime numbers it finds.
+- The thread allocates an int on the heap for the count (malloc) so it can safely return it.
+- For every prime it finds, it prints the number and increments its counter.
+- The thread exits with `pthread_exit(count)` returning its prime count to main.
+- main collects each thread’s count via `pthread_join` and prints how many primes each thread found.
+- We free the memory allocated by each thread after reading the count.

 ```c
 #include <stdio.h>